moorepants/dissertation/eom.rst

    sinusoidal motion of the roll and steer, with steer lagging the roll.
 This mode becomes stable at a higher speed.
 The weave and capsize critical speeds bound a stable speed range.

+.. rubric:: Footnotes

+.. [#] My colleague, Dale L. Peterson, has made significant progress
+       formulating the equations of motion in a readable and compact form, which will most likely be published soon.